anssilaitila/shared-files/README.txt

 * Bandwidth usage estimate
 * Alternatively, define an external URL for file and track those loads
 * Optionally receive an email notification when a file is downloaded
+* Password protected files
+* Set expiration date to a file
+* Limit number of downloads per file

 Contact the author [here](https://anssilaitila.fi/).